yansern/vue-multipane/README.md

 ## Using vue-multipane

-First, import `Multipane` and `MultipaneResizer` into your existing Vue component.
+First, import `vue-multipane` into your Vue component.
 ```js
 import { Multipane, MultipaneResizer } from 'vue-multipane';